Bullying in Schools: Guide for Teachers

 Bullying in schools is a systemic problem that affects all school districts in the United States.
 In 2016, the National Center for Educational Statistics reported that 1 in 5 students have been bullied in school.
 Bullying is a repeated aggressive behavior characterized by a power imbalance and the intent to cause harm.
 Students who are bullied often feel threatened and powerless.

-While bullying can be destructive and persistent, it can also be subtle enough that educators are not aware of it.
-Since bullying can lead to long-lasting psychological, emotional, and physical problems, it is essential for educators to recognize the signs of bullying and how to combat it.
+While bullying can be destructive and persistent, it can also be subtle enough that teachers are not aware of it.
+Since bullying can lead to long-lasting psychological, emotional, and physical problems, it is essential for teachers to recognize the signs of bullying and how to combat it.

 Types of Bullying